SymfonyCasts/api-platform3/sfcasts/relations-depth.md

 ## Setting Mapping Depth

-The fix for this lives in your mapper when calling the `map()` function.
-Pass a *third* argument, which is a "context"... sort of an array of options.
-You can pass whatever you want here, but Micro Mapper itself only has 1 option that it cares about.
+The fix lives in your mapper, when calling the `map()` function.
+Pass a *third* argument, which is a "context"... kind of an array of options.
+You can pass whatever you want, but Micro Mapper itself only has 1 option that it cares about.
 Set `MicroMapperInterface::MAX_DEPTH` to 1.

-I'll show you what that does.
+Let's see what that does.
 When we refresh... look at the dump, which comes from the state provider.
 It maps the `User` entities to `UserApi` objects... and we see 5.
 We can *also* see that the `dragonTreasures` property *is* populated with `DragonTreasureApi` objects.
 So it *did* do the mapping from `DragonTreasure` to